Before providing you with a civil service exam reviewer, let’s start with a harrowing statistic:

 Is the fourth statement undoubtedly true?

-If we visualize the statements using a Venn diagram, we can easily determine if the fourth statement is true.
+Visualizing the statements using a Venn diagram can quickly determine if the fourth statement is true.

 If Ben is wealthy, then Ben belongs to the circle representing “wealthy.”
-However, we are not certain whether Ben is in the region outside or inside the smaller circle.
+However, we are unsure whether Ben is in the region outside or inside the smaller circle.
 Hence, the fourth statement is not certainly true.

 Be familiar with the common patterns used in number sequences.
 Familiarizing yourself with the different possible patterns of number sequences will enable you to determine the succeeding terms quickly.
 Exam takers usually used trial and error to determine the pattern behind the sequence.
 Sometimes this method is effective.
 However, trial and error is time-consuming and might not give you the pattern you are looking for.